| Teachings Beyond the Basic Gospel |

 In Col. 1:21-23 Paul stated God’s condition for remaining reconciled: IF the believer continues having saving faith.
 In Col. 1:28-29 and 2:1-7 he indicated that God’s purpose for persevering faith was so believers would become perfect IN Christ and united in love.
 In Col. 2:9-11 Paul spoke of Christ as having the fullness of God, which is also given to those IN Christ and circumcised by Christ, apparently meaning the Holy Spirit and spiritual circumcision.

-Teachings we can glean from the prayers of Paul include the following:
+Teachings we can glean from the prayers of Paul in Colossians include the following:

 1. We should direct prayers to God the Father, and prayers begin well by expressing gratitude (Col. 1:3).